ABILITY

 Data visualization

 At the center of the ABILITY platform is an active, fully implantable medical device, designed for long-term implantation.
-Its design brings together state-of-the-art know-how and engineering to achieve numerous ‘firsts’ in the area of brain implantable devices.
-An exceptionally high channel count allows high resolution recording of brain signals while secure wireless transmission of broadband neural data (50 Mbits/s), battery-less operation and encapsulation in a protective housing with hermetic sealing and biocompatible materials will allow the implant to function in the body for years.
-The implant is similar in size to a cochlear implant and can be implanted with a simple subcutaneous procedure.
+Its design brings together state-of-the-art know-how and engineering to achieve ‘firsts’ in the area of brain implantable devices.
+With innovative features such as high density hermetic feedthroughs and optical data transmission, ABILITY can record brain signals from 128 channels at 30000 samples/s.
+Battery-less operation and encapsulation in a protective housing with hermetic sealing and biocompatible materials will allow the implant to function in the body for years.

-The active implant is currently connected to two tiny arrays of microelectrodes that continuously record neural signals from the surface of the cortex.
-Hermetic feedthroughs allow the wires from the microelectrodes to enter and connect to the implant, while keeping moisture away from the sensitive internal electronics.
+The implant can be connected to microelectrodes arrays, subdural ECoG grids, or other kinds of electrodes.
+Hermetic feedthroughs allow the wires from the electrodes to enter and connect to the implant, while keeping moisture away from the sensitive internal electronics.

 ABILITY enters preclinical trial

-A preclinical trial is now underway with the ABILITY brain-computer interface system.
-The study, which is being carried out in sheep, is a crucial step towards development of a fully implantable device to enable applications such as communication and movement for people with paralysis.
-The trial will assess the safety and feasibility of brain signal recording and wireless transfer of neural data to a wearable computer.
+A preclinical trial has been performed with the ABILITY brain-computer interface system.
+The study, which has been carried out in sheep, is a crucial step towards development of a fully implantable device to enable applications such as communication and movement for people with paralysis.
+The trial has assessed the safety and feasibility of brain signal recording and wireless transfer of neural data to a wearable computer.

 The ABILITY wearable